VladBirta/Bug_reports/README.md

 # Bug_reports

-Below are some bug reports that I did while working on some projects.
+Below are some bug reports that I did while working on previous projects.

 -----------------